Back to index

 ## 5 1 3

 For the rarefaction, we will randomly sample species from the list of individuals in the plot 35.
-We can therefore repeat each species name according its number of individuals.
+To do this, we first repeat each species name according its number of individuals.

 sp35[1:10]